 And travel experts predict more disruption and chaos to come this summer.

-While most flights are still proceeding, what if you're one of the unlucky passengers?
+What if you're one of the unlucky passengers caught up in this?
 Here are some tips to help travelers navigate the system when flights are delayed or canceled whether by staff shortages, weather or other issues: